Atlantic City Fact Sheets

-- Absecon Lighthouse is the tallest lighthouse in New Jersey and the third tallest lighthouse in the U.S. Visitors willing to climb 228 steps up the lighthouse tower are greeted with a spectacular view of the Jersey Shore.
+- Absecon Lighthouse is the tallest lighthouse in New Jersey and the third tallest lighthouse in the United States.
+Visitors willing to climb 228 steps up the lighthouse tower are greeted with a spectacular view of the Jersey Shore.
 The same first-order Fresnel lens used in 1854 to light the way for mariners is still in use today.
 The lighthouse is open September through June: Thursday through Monday from 11 a.m. to 4 p.m. and July and August: daily 10 a.m. to 5 p.m.
-Admission to climb the lighthouse is $7 for adults, $5 for seniors and $4 for children ages 4-12.
-Children under 4 and active military are free.

 (609) 449-1360; www.abseconlighthouse.org

 - Ready to Hang Ten?
-AC Surf School is the original and premiere surfing organization in the city.
-Offering a program for everyone, be it beginner or advanced, AC Surf has some of the most experienced staff on the East Coast and is the only surfing school certified by Surfing America.
+AC Surf & SUP School is the original and premiere surfing organization in the Atlantic City.
+Offering a program for everyone, be it beginner or advanced, AC Surf has some of the most experienced staff to help develop and improve skills.

 - No tour of Atlantic City is complete without a walk on the world-famous Atlantic City Boardwalk.
-The world’s most famous Boardwalk was built in 1870, and there is still nothing like it in the world.
+The world’s most famous Boardwalk was built in 1870, and there is still nothing like it today.
 Lined with shops, restaurants and food stands, casinos and more, it’s a people-watcher’s delight.

 - Atlantic City Parasail operates several trips daily from Gardner’s Basin offering 500-foot flights with dry take-off and landing.
-Safe and fun, no experience necessary.
+Breathtaking scenery from up in the air awaits!
+No experience necessary.
 Reservations required.

 (609) 345-1212; www.atlanticcityparasail.com

-- Nestled along the working fishing boat docks in Atlantic City’s Inlet section, Historic Gardner’s Basin hosts several special events each year and is home to the Atlantic City Aquarium, a crafters village, waterfront dining, maritime exhibits a variety of cruises and fishing boat charters.
+- Nestled along the working fishing boat docks in Atlantic City’s Inlet section, Historic Gardner’s Basin is home to the Atlantic City Aquarium, waterfront dining and a variety of cruises and fishing boat charters.

 (609) 348-2880; www.acaquarium.com/explore